-If you’re a traveller of any sort, chances are that Paris is on your bucket list.
+If you’re a traveler of any sort, chances are that Paris is on your bucket list.
 It’s one of those cities that most people dream of as it has everything- romance, shopping, art, culture, and great food, and even if there are countless things not to do.
 The iconic Eiffel tower picture is something that everyone wants to take.

 24 hours in Paris can be a very different experience depending on who you visit with- a girls’ trip will have a completely different vibe compared to a romantic trip.
 A work trip will have a different vibe than visiting with your family.
 But the beauty of Paris is that there is something for everyone.

 Regardless of whether you take the Thalys into Paris for the day or have a flight layover, you have to use that time wisely!

 So, what happens when you finally get to Paris, but only have 24 hours in the city?
 Fret not- while it’s true that Paris is a huge city, it’s also a city where, if you manage your expectations and time right, you can hit all the major landmarks and get some great food (or gelato) in you!